saurabhkuhikar/PHP-Example/README.md

 )
 ````
 ----
-### Check if a number is an Armstrong number using a loop.
+### Check if a number is an Armstrong number using a loop
 An **Armstrong number** (also known as a **Narcissistic number**) for a given number of `n` is a number that is equal to the sum of its own digits each raised to the power of the number of digits.

 ### For example: